manuGil/online-core/docs/source/databases.rst

    **QGIS.**
    *Joins only exist in the scope of a project*.
 Notice that the countries dataset is now richer in attributes as long as the table *countries_data* is in the same project, and as long as the join condition remains active.
 If you open the countries in a different QGIS project, you will see that the attribute table does not include the attributes from the *countries* table.
 To make the results of a join permanent, you have to create a dataset by exporting the joined dataset to a new file.
 This procedure is common to any GIS software. *Also, be aware that filtering will not take into account the joined attributes, unless you the results to a new dataset,  or create a virtual field (check the next task).*

-Now that the attribute table of the countries layer is extended, we can revisit Task 4.1 and make more interesting queries.
+Now that the attribute table of the *'countries'* layer is extended, we can revisit **Task 8** and make more interesting queries.

-Task 4.3
+Task 12
    Right-click on the layer countries to open the **Filter menu**.
 The message depicted in :numref:`figvirtuallayer`  will pop up – make sure to click Yes.

    .. _figvirtuallayer: